ionos-cloud/module-ansible/docs/api/compute-engine/server.md

 # server

 Create, update, destroy, update, start, stop, and reboot a Ionos virtual machine.
 When the virtual machine is created it can optionally wait for it to be 'running' before returning.
+The CUBE functionality of the server module is DEPRECATED.
+Please use the new cube_server module for operations with CUBE servers.

 ## Example Syntax